francois-rd/coma/docs/source/tutorials/core/wake.rst

-Finally, :func:`~coma.core.wake.wake` raises a :class:`~coma.core.wake.ComaWakeException` when encountering a waking problem.
+Finally, :func:`~coma.core.wake.wake` raises a :class:`~coma.core.wake.WakeException` when encountering a waking problem.
 The main use case is to simply leave the exception unhandled as it gives useful warnings (e.g., about missing command line arguments).
 A more advanced use case involves catching the exception to wake with a default command: